DaveBackus/Data_Bootcamp_Book/README.md

 ## Warning

-This is **work in progress**, target date late January 2016.
+This is **work in progress**.
 We've written seven chapters so far, more are on the way.

 ## Acknowledgements